arslanbisharat/catalogue-of-statistics/README.md

 ![init-screen][init-screen]

-When you click the button will be rendered the Justice League of America's filtered page, showing it's heroes.
+When you click the button will be rendered the Justice League of America's filtered page, showing its heroes.
 It's an example of the characters filtered by filiation.

 ![team-screen][team-screen]

- You can click in the hero to see its data.
+ You can click on the hero to see its data.
 Interesting pointing that, if you click in a filiation in blue the will be rendered that team's members.

 ![hero-screen][hero-screen]

-Finally, you can click in the button in the header to see the possible filters, being possible to filter by alignment - good, bad or neutral - by several teams of heroes or villains or, if you prefer, click in the name of any character to see its data.
+Finally, you can click on the button in the header to see the possible filters, being possible to filter by alignment - good, bad, or neutral - by several teams of heroes or villains or, if you prefer, click in the name of any character to see its data.

 ![filter-screen][filter-screen]

 ### How to open

-You can open the catalog online clicking [here][live-version] or locally following these steps:
+You can open the catalog online by clicking [here][live-version] or locally following these steps:

 * Click on the green button "Clone or Download"
 * Click on Download ZIP